Quick Submission Information

-Cost sharing is that portion of total project costs that are paid from sources other than the sponsor.
+Cost sharing is the portion of total project costs that are paid from sources other than the sponsor.
 Typically, cost sharing is a concept used to signify recipient’s willingness to share in the project’s expenses.
 Some agencies make a distinction between “cost sharing,” “in-kind” and “matching.”
 Generally, all these terms refer to the sharing of costs not charged to the sponsor.
-A cost share can include cash contributions, donated services or facilities.
-Some sponsors have mandatory Cost Sharing included as a proposal requirement and the FOA or solicitation will outline the Cost Sharing requirement(s).
-Other agencies, such as the NSF, do not allow voluntary Cost Sharing and therefore proposals should not include voluntary Cost Sharing as a line item.
-Under federal research proposal, voluntary committed cost sharing is not expected or requested in the solicitation/FOA.
-It cannot be used as a factor during merit review, but may be considered if it is both in accordance with the federal sponsor’s regulations and specified in a notice of funding opportunity.
+A cost share can include cash contributions, donated services or existing facilities.
+Some sponsors have mandatory Cost Sharing included as a proposal requirement and the RFP or solicitation will outline the requirement(s).
+Other agencies, such as the NSF, do not allow voluntary Cost Sharing.
+Under federal research proposals, voluntary committed cost sharing is typically not expected or requested in the solicitation/RFP.

 - UW Oshkosh indirect costs are calculated only on salary, wages + fringes for any UW Oshkosh personnel listed in the budget and budget justification.